grab-a-byte/blog/src/12-int-parser-challenge.md

 void main() {
   String number = "123";

-  var numbers = number.codeUnits.map((v) => v - 48).toList();
+  //Section 1: Characters are Integers var numbers = number.codeUnits.map((v) => v - 48).toList();
   List<int> values = [];

-  for(int i = 0; i < numbers.length; i++){
+  //Section 2: To move left is to multiply for(int i = 0; i < numbers.length; i++){
     // The '-1' is to stop the off by 1 error while indexing final value = numbers[numbers.length - i - 1];